wixtoolset/wix/README.md

 ## Prerequisites

+- Microsoft .NET Framework 3.5 SP1
+- A command line Git client that is in the system path
-- Visual Studio 2022 (17.0.4 or higher) with the following installed:
+- Visual Studio 2022 (17.8.2 or higher) with the following installed:

 | Workloads |
 | :-------- |